Kharosthi: Punctuation

 Nine Kharosthi punctuation marks have been identified:

 Numerals

-Kharosthi included a set of numerals that are reminiscent of Roman numerals.
+Kharosthi included a set of numerals that are reminiscent of Roman numerals and Psalter Pahlavi Numerals.
 The system is based on an additive and a multiplicative principle, but does not have the subtractive feature used in the Roman numeral system.

 The numerals, like the letters, are written from right to left.
 There is no zero and no separate signs for the digits 5–9.
-Numbers in Kharosthi use an additive system.
+Numbers are written additively, so, for example, the number 1996 would be written as 𐩇𐩃𐩃𐩀𐩆𐩅𐩅𐩅𐩅𐩄𐩃𐩁.